NEW AND IMPROVED

 I was a bit concerned about the pilot.
 Squeak was not the valedictorian of our class.
 He missed by about 320 graduates in a class of maybe 323.
 Don had, however, done very well since his college days.
 He started up a small insurance business and turned it into a large successful insurance company.

 My trepidation of flying with Squeak was assuaged by his confident demeanor and apparent flying knowledge.
 Everything was by the book.
 His preflight check list was very thorough.
-After all systems were to his satisfaction we took off from his airport in central New Jersey.
+After all systems were to his satisfaction we took off.
 About half way to the course, we approached the Allentown airport at an altitude of about 2000 feet.
 I was very impressed when Captain Don (never call your pilot Squeak) got on the radio.

 “Oh, it was not a problem, just with the cross winds sometimes the landing is a bit bumpy.”